 You can also request a transfer by calling Diners Club and providing the relevant details over the phone.

-What limits apply when transferring Diners Club Rewards points to my Velocity account?
+What conditions apply when transferring Diners Club Rewards points to my Velocity account?

 Before you transfer your Diners Club Rewards points to your Velocity account, make sure you’re across the following terms and conditions.

 - Transfer rate.
-1.5 Diners Club Rewards points = 1 Velocity point.
+1 Diners Club Rewards points = 1 Velocity Point.

 - Diners Club card.
 You must have a card currently enrolled in Diners Club Rewards.